TolisChal/beautiful-jekyll/FinalEvaluationGSoC.md

  - Create the final version of the R package after mentor's evaluation and submit it to CRAN.
  - Continue working on V-polytopes' volume approximation by improving parts of the current algorithms, i.e. V-polytope membership by using [CppOptimizationLibrary](https://github.com/PatWie/CppNumericalSolvers) library.
 Test new ideas and methods for V-polytopes.
  - Extend current implementation to non-linear convex and non-convex bodies.
- - Add implementations of financial applications for crisis prediction and financial modeling, describing [here](https://arxiv.org/abs/1803.05861).
+ - Add implementations of financial applications for crisis prediction and financial modeling, that are described [here](https://arxiv.org/abs/1803.05861).
  - Add more sampling options, i.e. different random walk algorithms or sampling from the boundary of a convex body.